Biochemistry and Molecular Biophysics. Coordinator: Francia

 Use of bioenergetically active membranes for the study of eco-compatible solvents

 The use of eco-compatible substances is the primary objective of green chemistry.
-Among these, ecocompatible solvents and surfactants (ionic liquids, eutectic solvents) and biobased chemicals play a central role.
+Among these, eco-compatible solvents and surfactants (ionic liquids, eutectic solvents) and biobased chemicals have a central role.
 The interaction of these compounds with biological entities and their environmental impact vary considerably and show a high species-specificity.
-The laboratory studies the effects of substances considered green on the integrity of native biological membranes isolated from photosynthetic bacteria and mitochondria, and their effects on the growth of microorganisms in culture.
-The use of bioenergetically active biological membranes, isolated in vesicular form, offers the advantage of deepening the mechanism of action of exogenous molecules, allowing us to distinguish between direct inhibition on one or more of the complexes responsible for energy transduction and indirect inhibition, due to the uncoupling of the proton-motive force from ATP synthesis.
+In our laboratory, the effects of substances considered green on the integrity of native biological membranes isolated from photosynthetic bacteria and their effects on the growth of microorganisms in culture are studied.
+The use of bioenergetically active biological membranes, isolated in vesicular form, offers the advantage of deepening the mechanism of action of exogenous molecules, allowing to distinguish between direct inhibition on one or more of the complexes responsible for energy transduction and indirect inhibition, due to the decoupling of the proton-motive force from the synthesis of ATP.

-The insertion of biomolecules, in particular proteins, into sufficiently dehydrated glassy matrices of the disaccharides trehalose and sucrose produces a drastic inhibition of the conformational dynamics of the biomolecule on a large time scale, resulting in an exceptional thermal stability.
-This behavior is the basis of the natural phenomenon of anhydrobiosis and of numerous applications in the pharmaceutical and biotechnological fields.
-Our group, in collaboration with L. Cordone (Department of Physics and Astronomy, University of Palermo), has formulated a molecular model of bioprotection (anchorage hypothesis) which leads the dynamic protein-matrix coupling to the formation of extensive H bond networks to protein surface groups, residual water molecules and disaccharides.
-To verify the model and define its molecular details, we characterize the structure and dynamics of amorphous matrices formed by model proteins and disaccharides (or other co-solutes synthesized under stress conditions by anhydrobiotic organisms) by static FTIR spectroscopy.
+The insertion of biomolecules proteins into sufficiently dehydrated glassy matrices of the disaccharides trehalose and sucrose produces a drastic inhibition of the conformational dynamics of the biomolecule on a large time scale, determining its exceptional thermal stability.
+This behavior is the basis of the natural phenomenon of anhydrobiosis and numerous applications in the pharmaceutical and biotechnological fields.
+Our group, in collaboration with L. Cordone (Department of Physics and Astronomy, University of Palermo), has formulated a molecular model of bioprotection (anchorage hypothesis) which traces dynamic protein-matrix coupling to the formation of extended H-bond networks to surface groups of the protein, residual water molecules and disaccharide.
+To verify the model and define its molecular details, we characterize the structure and dynamics of amorphous matrices formed by model proteins and disaccharides (or other cosolutes synthesized under stress conditions by anhydrobiotic organisms) using static FTIR spectroscopy.
 Recently these studies have been extended to the characterization of the bioprotective properties of dehydrated matrices consisting of intrinsically disordered proteins (CAHS), purified from anhydrobiotic organisms.

 Lab Members